codeclimate/codeclimate-rubocop/config/contents/rails/blank.md

 This cop checks for code that can be written with simpler conditionals using `Object#blank?` defined by Active Support.

+Interaction with `Style/UnlessElse`:
+The configuration of `NotPresent` will not produce an offense in the context of `unless else` if `Style/UnlessElse` is inabled.
+This is to prevent interference between the auto-correction of the two cops.

 ### Example: NilOrEmpty: true (default)
     # Converts usages of `nil? || empty?` to `blank?`